 Those were the words God spoke to me as I struggled to comprehend the news your father had just spoken to me.
-Earlier that week my brain had filled with cerebral spinal fluid and the pressure had become so intense that it pinched off blood flow from vessels to my brain and caused a rare type of stroke called a CVST.
 I had been unconscious for the majority of the last five days, waking only long enough to plead with the hospital staff for more pain medicine.
 In that time frame, there had been diagnostic tests with radiation, brain convulsions, unbelievably violent vomitting, scads of narcotics and opiates to ease the most excruciating pain I had ever felt in my life, and I hadn’t been able to eat or drink a thing to support a little growing life with the nutrients it would need.
 We would later learn this was the onset of a CVST stroke.

 Because we lost a child early on before, without any obvious explanation, I could not fathom that in spite of all these circumstances, that your Dad’s words were true.
 “Yes.
 They did.
 They saw the heart beating.”
 When they had done the ultrasound almost a week earlier, I had been unconscious and until this point, I had only been vaguely aware that it was even done.